Tag: Majors

 Australian Dollar PRICE Today

 The table below shows the percentage change of Australian Dollar (AUD) against listed major currencies today.
-Australian Dollar was the strongest against the New Zealand Dollar.
+Australian Dollar was the weakest against the Swiss Franc.

 USD EUR GBP JPY CAD AUD NZD CHF